djensen47/truss/README.md

 - ~~Rename to Truss~~
 - ~~Switch to Bootstrap 3.0~~
+- Fix the issue with using ObjectId on the command line
 - Update JavaScript code to conform to standard style guidelines
 - Use latest Jade syntax
 - DRY up the code as needed